• Home page

 Oloron-Sainte-Marie

-In Oloron-Sainte-Marie, the Gaves, an integral part of village life
+In Oloron-Sainte-Marie, the gaves are an integral part of village life

-At La Pierre Saint-Martin is the longest blue slope in the Pyrenees : Le Boulevard des Pyrénées !
-During the holidays, La Pierre Saint Martin comes alive during the day, but also in the evening after the slopes have closed !
-Evening events are organized, torchlight descents, snow hikes and early morning snow groomer tours...
+At La Pierre Saint-Martin you will find the longest blue run in the Pyrenees : the Boulevard des Pyrénées!
+During the holidays, La Pierre Saint-Martin comes alive during the day, but also in the evening after the slopes close.
+Night events are organized: torchlight descents, snow hikes, tours at sunset and in the early morning on a snow groomer...

-To find out more about skiing in Béarn, read our article on Ski resorts in Béarn (fr), there are several, to adapt the joys of skiing to your level, your family composition and your budget !
+Where to ski in Béarn?
+We give you our ideas to adapt the joys of skiing to your level, your family composition and your budget!

 Aramits Aramits 2